celery/celery/docs/userguide/canvas.rst

 Partials are meant to be used with callbacks, any tasks linked or chord callbacks will be applied with the result of the parent task.
-Sometimes you want to specify a callback that does not take additional arguments, and in that case you can set the signature to be immutable:
+Sometimes you want to specify a callback that doesn't take additional arguments, and in that case you can set the signature to be immutable: